naiquevin/mines/README.rst

   (2009-2010) with enthusiasm of a jquery fanboy.
   I enjoyed and learnt a lot while writing this.

-- Mines is hosted `here<http://vineetnaik.me/demo/index.php/mines>`_
-  but soon to be taken down, which is the reason why I am adding the code to github.
+- Mines is `hosted here`_ but soon to be taken down, which is the reason for adding the code to github.

 - Most of the code is the same although I have added some text like the one you are reading now and fixed whitespace.